 How to Find the Right CCRC

-If the decision is made that a CCRC is right for your family, how do you go about finding the right one, where your parent will be happy, safe and comfortable?
+If the decision is made that a continuing care community is right for your family, how do you go about finding the right one, where your parent will be happy, safe and comfortable?
 The best way to evaluate a CCRC is to visit in person.
 Arrange an appointment to tour the facilities, meet the staff, see the living spaces and eat in the dining room.
-Here are some things to look for when researching and visiting a CCRC.

 Level of Care